younglim/macOS-ISO/README.md

-# macOS-High-Sierra-ISO
+# Create macOS ISO File

-Creates macOS High Sierra ISO file from High Sierra download on Mac App Store.
+Creates macOS ISO file from High Sierra download on Mac App Store.
+Refer to repository's root folder for shell file of each OS version.

-Run:
+For example, run:

 `sudo ./create-macOS-High-Sierra-ISO.sh`